-I never complete my I spend £5 of my pocket

-homework or chores • money once a week on

-because I don't have gambling but spend the

-time.
-I spend my time other £10 on social

-on the slot machines home but that cant lead to

-and then I go straight ' cinema, bowling etc.

-to bed when I get in. with my friends.
-I'm not

-I'm always in trouble at too upset if I lose.

-school for not doing my

-work and my grades

-are slipping a bit.

-I spend all my money I gamble a few times a

-online on loot boxes , week.
-I feel worried and

-and games such as • anxious and I can't really

-poker.
-I have had to , , , concentrate on much

-steal money from my else unless I know that

-Dad's card before · I've won the money

-because I ran out of getting food and drinks. back that I spent.

-pocket money.

-I used to spend the

-a shower and make my month from my Gran.
-I weekend with my

-breakfast and lunch.
-I , , cousins playing football

-need to make sure I to go out with my friends, and going to the arcades

-can win the money , . but now I play online

-back that I lost , , games on my own and

-, try to stop but each month ' '

-important! • money online.
-I don't

-• see my cousins

-anymore.
-They don't get

-it.

-I just turned 18, my friends and I go to the casino some weeks, can now, and we all make an agreement to watch out for each other and not bet more doing it I wouldn't be than we can afford.
-To be honest, we don't really get what all the fuss is.

-play the National Lottery once a week.
-It's been a tradition in my family and I time it's organised just because we legally just continued it.
-I don't have lucky numbers-just have the random ones that way if I did ever stop worried about my special numbers being chosen.

-I gamble on major sports events.
-Most the through work and I just do it as its part of the culture, but I've never really gambled any other time than that.
+I never complete my I don't gamble.
+Private I spend £5 of my pocket homework or chores bets don't count do they? money once a week on because I don't have We sometimes make bets gambling but spend the time.
+I spend my time on games like cards at other £10 on social on the slot machines home but that cant lead to activities like the and then I go straight problems; I don't think? cinema, bowling etc. to bed when I get in. with my friends.
+I'm not I'm always in trouble at too upset if I lose. school for not doing my work and my grades are slipping a bit.
+I spend all my money I go to the local arcade a I gamble a few times a online on loot boxes few times a week with my week.
+I feel worried and and games such as friends.
+I spend most of anxious, and I can't poker.
+I have had to my money there, but we really concentrate on steal money from my have a good time.
+We also much else unless I know Dad's card before spend some of our money that I've won the money because I ran out of getting food and drinks. back that I spent. pocket money.
+I don't have time to get I get pocket money once a I used to spend the a shower and make my month from my Gran.
+I weekend with my breakfast and lunch.
+I always say that I'll save it cousins playing football need to make sure I to go out with my friends, and going to the arcades can win the money but I always spend it but now I play online back that I lost straight away gambling.
+I games on my own and yesterday.
+That's more try to stop but each month spend my time and important! money online.
+I don't can't stop. see my cousins anymore.
+They don't get it. friends and I go to the casino some weeks, just because we legally can now, and we all make an agreement to watch out for each other and not bet more than we can afford.
+To tradition in my family and I just continued it.
+I don't have lucky numbers- just have the random ones that way if I did ever stop I gamble on major sports events.
+Most the time it's organised through work and I just do it as its part of the culture, but I've never really gambled any other time than that. always lucky.
+I wonder My family thinks it's immoral to gamble and I've been doing it now and again with my friends to fit in.
+I don't really 'get it'. ,